harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - If you do not explicitly define any constructors for a `struct` (or `class`), the compiler will automatically provide a **default constructor**.
 	- This automatically generated constructor is known as an <mark class="hltr-trippy">implicit default constructor</mark> and performs basic initialization based on their types.

+>[!important]
+>The members in a member initializer list are always initialized in the order in which they are defined inside the struct or class.

 #### Types of constructors in a struct
 - <mark class="hltr-trippy">Default constructor</mark> : initializes members to default values, or leaves them uninitialized.